This article covers a ‘combination circuit’ type and shows how it is used in various applications, including lighting and appliances.

 Lighting Circuits

-Lights can be connected in either series, parallel, or in combination.
+Lights can be connected in either series, parallel, or combination.

-If they are connected in series, they will share the same circuit and be dependent on each other for functioning.
+If they are connected in series, they will share the same circuit and depend on each other for functioning.
 Other advantages and disadvantages of this approach were mentioned earlier.
-If they are connected in parallel, they will have their own independent branch.
+They will have their own independent branch if they are connected in parallel.

-- A break in the circuit in any one branch will not affect the lights functioning in the other branches.
+• A circuit break in any branch will not affect the lights functioning in the other branches.

 However, if the lights are connected in a combined arrangement instead, some may be in series while others are in parallel, so the benefits and drawbacks of both will be present.